matanlurey/gba.dart-archived/README.md

 * `gba_browser`: Embeds the emulator to run in the browser using Canvas/WebGL
 * `gba_flutter`: Embeds the emulator to run on mobile devices using [Flutter][]
-* `gba_server`: Embeds the emulator tu run on the server and streams back
+* `gba_server`: Embeds the emulator to run on the server and stream back

 [Flutter]: https://flutter.io